 As it is in so many things, Minnesota is an underdog when it comes to cuisine.
-But as we already saw with music and sports heroes, the North Star State is no slouch once you dig in a little bit and get to know us.
+But the North Star State is no slouch once you dig in a little bit and get to know us.
 Steeped in tradition but also occasionally innovative in the kitchen, Minnesota is ready to field an All-Star Starting XI of foods.

 And none of them are on a stick.
 Sorry, State Fair.